coin-or/CyLP/README.rst

 What is CyLP?
 ==============
-CyLP is an interface to COIN-OR’s Linear and mixed-integer program solvers (CLP, CBC, and CGL).
+CyLP is a Python interface to COIN-OR’s Linear and mixed-integer program solvers (CLP, CBC, and CGL).
 CyLP’s unique feature is that you can use it to alter the solution process of the solvers from within Python.
 For example, you may define cut generators, branch-and-bound strategies, and primal/dual Simplex